c4pt000/google-signing-apps-and-keys/README.md

 # this isnt usually necessary for a brand new app to be signed its only if a signing key is lost or misplaced to sign an application previously......
 # then repeat step 1 for signing new app with a key

+* my own prefernce is to use the exact same java-keystore as my-release-key.jks for the upload-keystore.jks also
 ```

 randomstring > google-key.txt